donutloop/machine_learning_doc/ml_intro.md

 ## Features

 A feature is an input variable—the x variable in simple linear regression.
 A simple machine learning project might use a single feature, while a more sophisticated machine learning project could use millions of features

+## Regularization

+In other words, instead of simply aiming to minimize loss (empirical risk minimization):

+minimize(Loss(Data|Model))

+we'll now minimize loss+complexity, which is called structural risk minimization:

+minimize(Loss(Data|Model) + complexity(Model))

+Our training optimization algorithm is now a function of two terms: the loss term, which measures how well the model fits the data, and the regularization term, which measures model complexity.

+* Model complexity as a function of the weights of all the features in the model.
+* Model complexity as a function of the total number of features with nonzero weights.

+We can quantify complexity using the L2 regularization formula